allcre/Chill-Guy-AI/README.md

 ## Features

 - **AI-Powered Dialogue**: Chill Guy analyzes your browsing habits in real-time and offers witty, context-aware comments to keep you motivated.
+- **Gain Aura**: Earn aura points for consistent productivity, visualized through an immersive "aura" experience.
-- **On-Chain Rewards**: Leverage Starknet blockchain technology to issue and store productivity achievements as digital assets.
+- **On-Chain Rewards**: Leverage Starknet blockchain technology to issue and store aura points as digital assets.
 - **Audio Feedback**: Hear Chill Guy's advice with text-to-speech functionality, bringing the capybara to life.
-- **Aura Boost**: Earn rewards for consistent productivity, visualized through an immersive "aura" experience.

 ## Tech Stack